queenofdowntime/queenofdowntime.github.io/blog/hiking-in-norway.md

 and honestly I did most of it on my arse.
 Here and there chains, ropes and wooden ladders had been laid, but they did little to help.
 After losing 660 metres of height in under 2km, my knees were very shaky by the end.

-At the bottom there was a sign which claimed from Dale to Høgabu was a 7 hour walk which made me laugh with despair.
+At the bottom there was a sign which claimed from Dale to Høgabu was a 7 hour walk which made me giggle.

 And that was it.
 I was done, and slowly walked towards the station, not staring at my feet for the first time in days.